How to Save Money: 19 Simple Tips For More Affordable Living

 13. Sell Unwanted Items Online

-Believe it or not, the items that you consider to be junk inside your house could find a second home through a number of online marketplaces.
-Whether it’s an old TV, a pair of rollerskates you no longer use, or a dusty spare desk that’s sitting inside your garage, putting these wares up on Facebook Marketplace or Craigslist could turn these unwanted items into extra dollars if the right buyer comes along.
+Believe it or not, the items you consider junk in your house could find a second home through a number of online marketplaces.
+Whether it’s an old TV, a pair of roller skates you no longer use, or a dusty spare desk sitting in your garage, putting these wares up on Facebook Marketplace or Craigslist could turn these unwanted items into extra dollars if the right buyer comes along.

 14. Birthday Freebies

-When it’s your birthday there’s a lot to celebrate, and oftentimes many of the brands you shop with join in on the fun.
+There’s a lot to celebrate when it’s your birthday, and many of the brands you shop with will often join in on the fun.
 If you want access to extra savings on your birthday, make sure you join the loyalty programs of your most-shopped retailers.
-If you plan it out right, this could mean a free drink from Starbucks in the morning, a 5% discount coupon on a quick birthday shop at Target, and a free dessert from your favorite restaurant at night.
+If you plan it right, it could mean a free drink from Starbucks in the morning, a 5% discount on a quick birthday shop at Target, and a free dessert from your favorite restaurant at night.
 Not groundbreaking savings per se, but definitely a cherry on top of your special day.

 15. Get Fit With YouTube

-While the experience of a gym can’t be fully replicated at home, your fitness gains aren’t beholden to a monthly gym membership.
+The experience of a gym can’t be fully replicated at home, but your fitness gains aren’t beholden to a monthly gym membership.
 There is an abundance of free fitness content on YouTube requiring minimal equipment that can kick your body into gear.
-Fitness influencers like ATHLEAN-X and Pamela Reif have professionally regimented programs for all fitness levels that can help you reach your fitness goals.
+Fitness influencers like Athlean-X and Pamela Reif have professionally regimented programs for all fitness levels that can help you reach your fitness goals.
 It’s like having your own personal trainer without the extra cost.

 16. Adopt Your Next Pet

-The savings opportunities involved in adopting a pet are twofold; you’re saving a life, and you’re adding an animal companion to your family at a fraction of the cost.
-Unlike buying from a breeder, adopted animals will have their basic vaccinations, spay and neuter costs, and microchipping costs covered within the adoption fee.
+The savings opportunities involved in adopting a pet are twofold: You’re saving a life, and you’re adding an animal companion to your family at a fraction of the cost.
+Unlike buying from a breeder, adopted animals will have their basic vaccinations, spay and neuter costs, and microchipping costs covered by the adoption fee.
 If you’re looking for a way to adopt your next pet, a service like Petfinder is a great way to get started.
-There are also breed-specific rescue organizations that you can find through the AKC Rescue Network.
+There are also breed-specific rescue organizations you can find through the AKC Rescue Network.

 Looking to propose to your partner in an ethical and affordable way?
-For the non-traditional bride, a Moissanite gemstone can be a reasonable substitute stone.
-Moissanite is the second hardest mineral behind diamond and has the comparable brilliance, color, and shine of a standard diamond without the price tag.
-One carat of Moissanite can run you around $300-$600—a fraction of what a VS2 diamond costs.
+For the nontraditional bride, a Moissanite gemstone can be a reasonable substitute for a diamond.
+Moissanite is the second hardest mineral behind diamond and has comparable brilliance, color, and shine to a standard diamond, but without the price tag.
+One carat of Moissanite can run you around $300 to $600 — a fraction of what a VS2 diamond costs.

 If diamonds are a must for your bride-to-be, consider buying a lab-grown diamond.
 You get all of the sparkles at a lower cost while responsibly sourcing your gemstone.
 Also, learn more about our diamond-hacking tips to get more diamond for your buck!